 Ecological benefits

-Native habitat: Supports native insects and serves as host plant for butterflies
+Native habitat value: Supports native insects and wildlife

 Thanks for your review!